gilt/tech-blog/_posts/2017-08-04-sundial-batch.md

 # Sundial on AWS Batch

-About a year ago, we open sourced Sundial (https://github.com/gilt/sundial) , a batch job orchestration system built on top of Amazon EC2 Container Service.
+About a year ago, we open sourced Sundial (https://github.com/gilt/sundial) , a batch job orchestration system leveraging Amazon EC2 Container Service.

 We built Sundial to provide the following features on top of the standard ECS setup: